robodhhb/Smart-Modelrailway-Cam/10_SMRC_Application/readme.txt

 Installation of the application "Smart Modelrailway-Cam"
 --------------------------------------------
 Prerequisite: Raspberry Pi 4B with:
-   - PiOS (Legacy) Buster and Python 3.7
+   - Pi OS (Legacy) Buster and Python 3.7
       !!!
-Do not use PiOS Bullseye !!!
+Do not use Pi OS Bullseye !!!
    - Raspberry Pi Camera V2
    - Coral USB Accelerator (Edge TPU)